UK Citizens living in France

 of interest or help to those who maybe considering what to do.

-As I see the situation there are three
+As I see the situation there are two

 I will try and briefly list what I see